strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 3. Click **Next** to proceed to the Project Set up page and enter the following information:
     * **Project name**: The name of your Strapi app, this is fetched from the repository name but can be edited.
 It is automatically converted to slug format (`my-strapi-app`).
     * **GitHub branch**: The default branch to use for this deployment.
 This uses the [default branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) of the repository but can be changed via the drop-down.
-    * Deploy on push: When enabled, this will automatically deploy the latest changes from the selected branch.
+    * **Deploy on push**: When enabled, this will automatically deploy the latest changes from the selected branch.
 When disabled, you will need to manually deploy the latest changes.

 ![Project Setup](../assets/deployment/cloud/setup.png)

 4. (**Optional**) Select **Show Advanced Settings** to configure the following options:
     * [**Environment variables**](../configurations/optional/environment.md): Environment variables are used to configure your Strapi app.
     * **Base directory**: The directory where your Strapi app is located in the repository.
-This is useful if you have multiple Strapi apps in the same repository.
+This is useful if you have multiple Strapi apps in the same repository or if you have a monorepo.

 ![Advanced Setup](../assets/deployment/cloud/advanced.png)